ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When performing the authorization checks, the Group Manager uses the value of the 'group_name' parameter from the request as TARGETNAME, and "Create" as PERMISSION.

-If the group configuration to be created would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
-The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration"), and the 'detail' field SHOULD be included in order to provide additional context.
+If the group configuration to be created would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST reply with a 5.03 (Service Unavailable) response.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration") and the 'detail' field SHOULD be included in order to provide additional context.

+Note to RFC Editor: Please make sure that "application/concise-problem-details+cbor" is on one line (no line wrapping), on every occurrence throughout the document.
+Then, please delete this note.

-Otherwise, if any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.
+Otherwise, if any of the following occurs, the Group Manager MUST reply with a 4.00 (Bad Request) response.

 * Any of the received parameters is not recognized, or not valid, or not consistent with respect to other related parameters.
 In particular, the value of the status parameter 'exp' (if present) is not valid if the indicated expiration date is not in the future.

-* The Group Manager does not trust or deem acceptable the Authorization Server with URI specified in the 'as_uri' parameter, and has no alternative Authorization Server to consider for the OSCORE group to create.
+* The Group Manager does not trust or deem acceptable the Authorization Server with URI specified in the 'as_uri' parameter, and it has no alternative Authorization Server to consider for the OSCORE group to create.

 After a successful processing of the POST request, the Group Manager performs the following actions.